mkudzia/c4l-workshop-2016/outline.md

 * How do I get to it?
 * Exercise

+## Installing a Programming Language:
+ * Why do I have to do this?
+ * How do I find a safe version of ____ language to download?
+ * I've downloaded it -- now what?

 ## Environment Variables:
 * What are they?
 * Where are they?